Essendon Keilor College: Campuses

-Niddrie
+Niddrie (junior campus)

-The Niddrie Campus is located in Airport West at the end of Peters Street and is directly beside Niddrie Primary School.
-It serves from Year 7 to Year 9.
-It was Niddrie High School until it became part of Essendon Keilor College in 1992.
+The Niddrie Campus is located at 19 Peters Street, in Airport West, co-located adjacent to the Niddrie Primary School.
+The Niddrie campus serves students from Years 7 to 9 on the site of the former Niddrie High School.
 Between 1994 and 2015, Western Autistic School ran a program for adolescents called the Baseroom out of a room at the campus.
-Due to budget cuts, the program closed down at the end of the 2015 school year.
+The program closed due to budget cuts.

 Prior to joining Essendon Keilor College the boys' uniform consisted of grey jean slacks, a light blue shirt with a navy blue print of a planet splitting in the middle and a jumper with the same pattern but reverse colours.